Skip to main content Skip to footer

 Time: 12 noon – 2pm

-This is how it was always intended – collaboration and alignment was a key part of the original agreement struck in 1978 when Premier Bill Davis supported the creation of Wasaga Beach Provincial Park, which was achieved largely through expropriation.
-While cottages and small businesses along 14 kilometres of beachfront were bulldozed to create the province's first “park within a municipality”, and provide the people of Ontario with a summer playground, the idea of ensuring alignment between the Town and the Province was front and centre – along with the promise to develop this unique "recreation class" park, to enable Wasaga Beach to grow into a complete community and year-round recreation destination.
+Collaboration and alignment was a key part of the original agreement struck in 1978 when Premier Bill Davis supported the creation of Wasaga Beach Provincial Park, which was achieved largely through expropriation.
+While cottages and small businesses along 14 kilometres of beachfront were bulldozed to create the province's first “park within a municipality” and provide the people of Ontario with a summer playground, the idea of ensuring alignment between the Town and the Province was front and centre.
+So was the promise to develop this unique "recreation class" provincial park, to enable the Town of Wasaga Beach to grow into a complete community and year-round recreation destination.

 The good news?
 Now is the right time for a reset.

-Join us on November 7 to learn more about this once-in-a-generation opportunity.
+Join us on November 6 to learn more about this once-in-a-generation opportunity.

 Meet Mayor Smith and our team.